Public Administration of Spain: Labor staff

 The massive incorporation of labor staff in the service of the Public Administration is a relatively recent phenomenon.
-Its relationship with the Administration is not statutory, like the one of the civil servants, but by contract.
+Its relationship with the Administration is not statutory, like that of the civil servants, but by contract.
 Its legal regime is governed by the rules of administrative law, something that does not preclude the application of the common labor law regime.
 In its contracting and dismissal, the principles of equality, publicity, merit and capacity must continue to be respected.

 The Administration can not freely contract labor staff, but must adjust to the jobs that the law allows.

 Eventual staff

-Eventual staff are public employees who have been appointed on a discretionary basis to perform a series of special functions or advice in the administrative apparatus of the State.
+Eventual staff are temporary public employees who have been appointed on a discretionary basis to perform a series of special functions or advice in the administrative apparatus of the State.
 Their general character is of non-permanent workers and they can be fired freely by the authority of which they depend or that made his appointment.
 In any case, they cease when the authority they consult is ceased.